massalabs/air-script/docs/src/description/evaluators.md

 - Start with a letter.
 - Be unique among the evaluators declared in and imported by a module.

 Evaluator parameters define an evaluator's view into the execution trace.
-Specifically, they define the set of columns in the main and the auxiliary trace segments the evaluator can access.
+Specifically, they define the set of columns in the main trace segment the evaluator can access.
 For example, the evaluator declared above can access 3 columns of the main trace segment (which can be referenced as `a`, `b`, and `c`).

 An evaluator body must contain at least one integrity constraint.
 For example:
 ```